-Many people describe popups as annoying, irritating and counterproductive.
-That is true for some cases.
-But, they work!
+Many people describe popups as annoying, irritating, and counterproductive.
+That is true in some cases.
+But they work!

 Does that mean you should not use them?

 For some people, no matter what you do, popups will always be annoying, irritating, and counterproductive.
 There is nothing you can do about those kinds of people.
 However, there are ways that you can make popups less annoying and achieve your goal.